-Because many healthy pregnant women also have these symptoms late in pregnancy, it may be hard to know for sure if you have HELLP syndrome.
-Your doctor may order blood tests if you have these symptoms or if your blood pressure is high.
+Many healthy pregnant women also have some of these symptoms late in pregnancy.
+It may be hard to know for sure if you have HELLP syndrome.
+Call your doctor right away if you’re experiencing these symptoms.

 Doctors don’t know exactly what causes HELLP syndrome.
 They also can’t predict who will get it.
 Any pregnant woman may get this illness.

-Most women who will get HELLP have blood pressure problems before they get HELLP syndrome.
+Most women who will get sick have blood pressure problems before they get HELLP syndrome.
 (But you can get HELLP syndrome even if your blood pressure is normal.)

 You’re more likely to get HELLP syndrome if you’re white and older than 25 years of age.
-You are also more likely to get it if you have had children before or if you had a problem with a pregnancy in the past.
+You are at higher risk if you’ve had children before or if you had a problem with a past pregnancy.

 There is no way to prevent this illness.
-The best thing you can do is see your doctor regularly and tell your doctor about your symptoms at every prenatal visit.
+The best thing you can do is see your doctor regularly.
+Tell him or her about any symptoms you are having at every prenatal visit.

 If you have HELLP syndrome during one pregnancy, you can have it again during your next pregnancy.
 The illness is usually less severe the second time.